Hamlet, Simmons rally UNT to win over Old Dominion in C-USA tournament

 Javion Hamlet and Zachary Simmons scored just five points combined in the first half.

-Fortunately for the Mean Green there were 20 minutes left.
-The pair took advantage of the second chance the second half provided and led UNT to a 61-55 win at the Ford Center that sent the Mean Green on the semifinals.
+Fortunately for the Mean Green, there were 20 minutes left.
+The pair took advantage of the second chance the second half provided and led UNT to a 61-55 win at the Ford Center that sent the Mean Green on to the semifinals.

 Hamlet scored 12 of his 15 points in the second half when Simmons tallied all but two of his 13.